fluttercommunity/flutter_contacts/README.md

 ![Example](doc/example.gif "Example screenshot")

 ## Todo

 - [ ] update contact image

 ## Contributions

 Contributions are welcome!
 If you find a bug or want a feature, please fill an issue.

-If you want to contribute code please create a pull request.
+If you want to contribute code please create a pull request under the staging branch.

 ## Credits

 Heavily inspired from rt2zz's react native [plugin](https://github.com/rt2zz/react-native-contacts)